sebastopolys/apiusers/README.md

 The WP settings API was used.

-- Customize Endpoint: Allows to edit the endpoint.
+- Customize Endpoint: Allows to edit the default endpoint.
 - View: Displays integrated with theme or removing header & footer
 - Credits: Hide / Display credits below table